 Introduction to Congenital Kidney Tubular Disorders

 Disorders that interfere with the function of the cells lining the kidney's tubules are called tubular disorders.
 Some tubular disorders are hereditary, or congenital.
-Of these congenital tubular disorders, some are detected in the first year of life, and others are not obvious until years later (see Introduction to Disorders of Kidney Tubules).
+Of these congenital tubular disorders, some are detected in the first year of life, and others are not obvious until years later.

 Generic NameSelect Brand Names